L-Sangmin/L-Sangmin/README.md

 ### 🧬 About me

 I work at the boundary between **structural biology** and **machine learning**.
-My day-to-day sits in two connected threads:
+My day-to-day sits in three connected threads:

-- **Structure prediction & evaluation** — rigorously testing modern folding/docking models
-  (AlphaFold-family systems, open reproductions) on hard, leakage-controlled cases, with a focus on *when and why they fail* rather than just headline accuracy.
+- **Structure prediction & evaluation** — rigorously testing modern folding/docking models (AlphaFold-family systems, open reproductions) on hard, leakage-controlled cases, with a focus on *when and why they fail* rather than just headline accuracy.
 - **LLMs & agents for computational biology** — using language models and agentic workflows to generalize traditionally narrow bio/chem tasks (molecule optimization, drug discovery, protein reasoning), and building benchmarks/tooling that make these systems measurable.
+- **General-purpose but practical AI/LLM applications** — using frontier models to build software that solves real problems, and to automate the repetitive parts of everyday work.
+It's how I build a working sense of where AI actually gives leverage.

+Most of my current work sits in that third thread — shipping is the fastest way to learn where these models actually hold up, and that instinct is exactly what the first two need.
 Longer term I'm most excited about **developing capable protein language models (pLMs)** and the evaluation methodology that keeps them honest.

 ```python
 sangmin = {